nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

   [Chronicle Queues](https://github.com/OpenHFT/Chronicle-Queue) is a high performance off-Heap queue implementation.

-  A MQueue is composed of multiple Chronicle Queues (one for each queue).
+  Each partition of a MQueue is materialized as a Chronicle Queue.
-  There is an additional Chronicle Queue created for each consumer offset namespace.
+  There is an additional Chronicle Queue created for each consumer group to persist consumer's offsets.

   This implementation is limited to a single node because the Chronicle Queue can not be distributed with the open source version.

+  The dynamic assignment is not supported, therefore there is no rebalancing to handle.

   The queues are persisted on disk, at the moment there is no retention policy so everything is kept for ever until [NXP-22113](https://jira.nuxeo.com/browse/NXP-22113)